Cork over Dublin: 6 reasons why you should skip the capital and head to the Rebel County

 6. The County at Your Fingertips

-One of the most attractive reasons to visit Cork City is its proximity to so many other beautiful and scenic shots in Ireland!
+One of the most attractive reasons to visit Cork City is its proximity to so many other beautiful and scenic spots in Ireland!
 The few spots listed below (and there are many more) are just a short drive away.
 Better yet, the city has loads of buses and tour vans leaving everyday!
 Here are just a few of the coolest spots nearby:

 Cobh (29 mins)